Xev33/RealTimeGraphics_CardiffMet/README.md

 <a name="acknowledgments"></a>
 ## Acknowledgments
-I would like to thank Andrew Baker for the time he spent for taking the time to explain all these concepts to me throughout my time at Cardiff Metropolitan University.
+I would like to thank Andrew Baker for the time he took to explain all these concepts to me throughout my time at Cardiff Metropolitan University.